-Members of Generation Y (also known as Gen Y or Millennials) were born between 1982 and 2000, according to the U.S. Census Bureau.
+Millennials, or members of Generation Y (also known as Gen Y) were born between 1982 and 2000, according to the U.S. Census Bureau.
 The Census Bureau estimates that there are 83.1 million millennials in the U.S., and the Pew Research Center found that millennials surpassed baby boomers (boomers) to become the largest living generation in the United States in 2016.

-As expected by their birth years, Gen Y makes up the fastest growing segment of the workforce.
-As law firms compete for available talent, employers simply cannot ignore the needs, desires, and attitudes of this vast generation.
-As with each generation that preceded Gen Y, millennials have come to be defined by a set of characteristics formed mainly by the world and culture they grew up in.
-Here are a few common characteristics of Generation Y.
+As expected by their birth years, the Millennial generation makes up the fastest growing segment of the workforce.
+As companies compete for available talent, employers simply cannot ignore the needs, desires, and attitudes of this vast generation.
+As with each generation that preceded it, Millennials have come to be defined by a set of characteristics formed mainly by the world and culture they grew up in.
+Here are a few of their common characteristics.

 Generation Y grew up with technology, and they rely on it to perform their jobs better.
-Armed with smartphones, laptops, and other gadgets, this generation is plugged in 24 hours a day, 7 days a week.
+Armed with smartphones, laptops, and other gadgets, this generation is plugged in 24/7.
 They like to communicate through email, text messaging, and whatever new social media platform (i.e., Twitter, Instagram) friends and colleagues are using.
 This is a generation that can't even imagine a world without the internet or cell phones.

 Millennials Are Family-Centric

 The fast-track lifestyle has lost much of its appeal for millennials.
-The members of this generation are willing to trade high pay for fewer billable hours, flexible schedules, and, thus, a better work/life balance.
-Although older generations may view this attitude as narcissistic or see it as a lack of commitment, discipline, and drive, Generation Y legal professionals have a different vision of workplace expectations.
-Millenials usually prioritize family over work, and even those who aren't married with children feel the need to be a part of a family and spend time with nieces, nephews, and siblings.
+The members of this generation are willing to trade high pay for fewer billable hours, flexible schedules, and a better work/life balance.
+Although older generations may view this attitude as narcissistic or see it as a lack of commitment, discipline, and drive, Millennials have a different idea of workplace expectations.
+Millennials usually prioritize family over work, and even those who aren't married with children feel the need to be a part of a family and spend time with nieces, nephews, and siblings.

 Millennials Are Achievement-Oriented